17 Time Travel Romance Books You Should Read

 4. All Clear

-The books in the All Clear series are about Oxford academics that have access to time travel.
-Oxford University in the future sends people back in time to various periods of history to figure out what it was like and then come back and write PhDs about it.
+The books in the All Clear series are about Oxford academics who have access to time travel.
+In the future, Oxford University sends people back in time to various periods of history to figure out what it was like and then come back and write PhDs about it.
 Also, it’s impossible to change anything in the past.
-So in these two books, which are more one very long book that had to be published in two volumes rather than the book and its sequel.
+So these two books are more one very long book that had to be published in two volumes rather than the book and its sequel.

-Different academics are sent back to London and other parts of England during the Blitz to observe what’s going on in the story.
+Different academics are sent back to London and other parts of England during the Blitz to observe what’s happening in the story.
 Something happens that means that they’re stuck there.
 There’s a problem with the technology, and they have to stay.
 As someone in London, someone is working with evacuees in the north of England.
 There’s someone at Dunkirk.
-So there are a lot of stories woven together, which are romantic and war fiction.
+So, there are a lot of stories woven together, which are romantic and war fiction.

 Author: Connie Willis